Are Your Digital Assets Protected?

 So what are ‘digital assets’? – well, they include digital music, social media accounts, websites, gaming accounts, cloud storage and bitcoins etc. It is not only the commercial value of such assets (e.g bitcoins) but the sentimental value that is important.
 Lawyers up and down the country can testify that families will often fall out over the sentimental things – Grandma’s favourite cake stand, Uncle Joe’s wartime letters and ... you guessed it – the family photos.
 Clearly, therefore memories are important to us.
 Just think how many photos we have stored on our various gadgets – who gets these? how do they get them? how do they know where they are or that they even exist? when we die are these memories lost forever?

-For some digital assets it is also a question of whether they are even capable of being passed on – itunes accounts for example which are subject to licence agreements and therefore are personal to the individual account holder.
-CD and Vinyl record collections can be passed from generation to generation – itunes accounts do not appear to be capable of such easy passage.
+For some digital assets, it is also a question of whether they are even capable of being passed on – iTunes accounts for example which are subject to licence agreements and therefore is personal to the individual account holder.
+CD and Vinyl record collections can be passed from generation to generation – iTunes accounts do not appear to be capable of such easy passage.